Alcinzal/UnamWebPanelPlus/README.md

 * Statistics sections.
 Here you can view hourly data for Hashrate, Total Miners, Total Online miners, etc. You can also choose between viewing the data hourly, daily, weekly or monthly.
 * Countries section.
 Here you get to view a pie chart of the amount of miners from each country.

-### Specific Files
-#### page-loader.php
-* Add access to plus.php

-#### index.php
-* Add Plus navigation tiem

-#### configurationsAjax.php
-* Add Examples section (bad implementation)

-#### endpoint.php
-* Add require_once plusCalls.php
-* Added a comment that, when uncommented, allows the IP to get passed through as data.
-Only use when testing or adding fake data.

-#### config.php
-* Edit version to "PLUS 0.1.0"

-#### Plus
-* Added the Plus folder with all the Plus features.

 ## Why/How?

 ### Statistics
 A PHP file that saves the statistics gets called each time the endpoint gets called.
-This saves the data to a json file, the reason for it being a json file and not the database, is because I really don't know yet how to use the database.
-I will try to change this in the future.
+This saves the current data to the database.
 The PHP file will write the data to the current hour, meaning that data saved 12:03 will get overwritten by data saved 12:50.
 This is to prevent large buildups of data.
 So I guess one could say that the data gets saved hourly.
-When choosing the intervals between daily, weekly and monthly, it simply takes the values and gets the average of them, it also saves the chosen interval to local storage.
+When choosing the intervals between daily, weekly and monthly, it simply takes the values and gets the average of them, it also saves the chosen interval and hidden/shown legends(labels) to local storage.

-The Total Extra statistics box was originally gonna get used so that I could see how many new miners I get daily/weekly/monthly, but I decided to add the other options aswell, but I see now it makes it a little bit messy.

 ### Countries
-This section uses https://api.country.is/ to get the country code of the IP address of every miner.
+To find which country the miners are from, https://country.is/ is used.
 Usage is simply: https://api.country.is/8.8.8.8.
-This data then also gets saved to a json file, which is used by the pie chart.
-I tried estimating the refresh time but it is wrong most of the time.
-I was originally gonna try to implement this at the miners tab, so that you could see the country in the table, but I found it too difficult.
-Might get it working later though.
-Unknown country means that the api returned an error.
+The country only gets checked if the miner does not exist in the database, aka it's a new miner.

 ## What needs to be worked on?